HazyResearch/CaffeConTroll/README.md

 > git clone --recursive git@github.com:HazyResearch/CaffeConTroll.git

 * Step 3.
+Compile OpenBlas and install it, e.g., where CCT is the root directory of CcT.

+> make FC=gfortran && make install PREFIX=$(CCT)

+* Step 4.
 Copy config.sample to .config and edit .config to contain your paths.

-* Step 4. make && make test
+* Step 5. make && make test

 It's good on a laptop, on a server, or for a snack.
 It is unclear whether CcT can [smell the blood](http://en.wikipedia.org/wiki/Trollhunter) of christian men.